-The EN ISO 3382-2 Standard: "Acoustics -- Measurement of room acoustic parameters -- Part 2: Reverberation time in ordinary rooms" was updated in 2008.
+The EN ISO 3382-2 Standard: "Acoustics - Measurement of room acoustic parameters - Part 2: Reverberation time in ordinary rooms" was published in 2008.
 This standard sets the criteria and imposes the choices on which instrumentation to use and on measurement conditions in order to make the results as repeatable and comparable as possible.

-Concerning the sound source, it has to meet the precise requirements for omni-directionality of emission and signal/noise ratio in all concerned acoustic bands, typically in the octaves from 125Hz to 4kHz (or third octave from 100Hz to 5KHz).
+Concerning the sound source, it has to meet the strict requirements for omnidirectionality of emission and signal/noise ratio in all concerned acoustic bands, typically in the octaves from 125Hz to 4kHz.

-The omni-directionality must be accurately verified: the maximum acceptable deviations, as an average for each 30° around the source, are the following:
+The omnidirectionality must be accurately verified: the maximum acceptable deviations, as an average for each 30° around the source, are the following:

-Frequency [Hz] 125 250 500 1000 2000 4000 Max Departure [dB] ±1 ±1 ±1 ± 3 ±5 ±6
+Frequency [Hz] 125 250 500 1000 2000 4000 Max Departure [dB] ±1 ±1 ±1 ±3 ±5 ±6

 In order to evaluate the minimum acoustic level of the source for each octave band so as to measure the reverberation time, analysis of a decay equal to at least 20 dB, starting from 5 dB under the stationary level, is sufficient.
-By estimating that the background noise of the environment, in order to be negligible, should be at least 10dB under the minimum level considered for the decay not to influence it significantly, the emitted sound source level should be at least 30 dB higher per each band compared to the background noise.
+By estimating that the background noise of the environment, in order not to influence the measurements, should be at least 10 dB under the minimum level considered for the decay, the source emitted sound level should be at least 30 dB higher for each band compared to the background noise.

-Normal speakers are usually suitable to be used as sources for reverberation time measurement because of the typical strong directionality of sound emission.
-Usually a special sound source composed of a series of twelve loudspeakers arranged on the figure of a dodecahedron is used.
+Normal loudspeakers are usually not suitable to be used as sources for reverberation time measurement because of high emission directionality.
+Usually a series of twelve speakers is used with their faces arranged on the figure of a dodecahedron.